nachocaru/xaprb.com/content/blog/2011-12-06-an-opportunity-to-participate-in-mysql-research.md

  1151   134     7
  1240   135     7
  1000   135     7</pre>`
 Please save this output to a file, and contact me at moc.brpax@norab (reversed) if you would like to offer a dataset for us to test on.
 If you need any help setting up the data collection, you can use the same email.
-I&#8217;d also appreciate if you&#8217;d help spread the word about this via Twitter or other means.
+I'd also appreciate if you'd help spread the word about this via Twitter or other means.
 Thanks very much!

  [1]: http://www.xaprb.com/blog/2011/12/01/automatically-detecting-abnormal-behavior-in-mysql/ "Automatically detecting abnormal behavior in MySQL"